dattphan15/v4/content/jobs/Upstatement/index.md

 - Managed collateral projects as defined by the Sales Departments: content collection, production and printing/distribution.
 - Graphic designing for ad placement, website, and sales materials.
+- Preparing marketing reports by collecting, analyzing, and summarizing sales data.